aerisweather/kubejs/README.md

 Installation
 ------------

-1. Ensure you have a stable version of `kubectl`
+1. Ensure you have a stable version of `kubectl`, configured for your cluster (context)

 1. Cloud Management (optional)